Landscaping contractors in

 How to Get Licensed

-File business registration with Texas Secretary of State and obtain Federal EIN from IRS for tax purposes.
+Register business entity with Texas Secretary of State and obtain Federal EIN from IRS.
+Choose LLC or corporation structure for liability protection.

 About This Market

-- Permit requirementsCity of Corpus Christi Development Services Department
+- Local permit requirementsCity of Corpus Christi Development Services Department

 Frequently Asked Questions

-Do landscaping contractors need a license in Texas?
+Do I need a license to do landscaping work in Corpus Christi?

-Texas does not require general contractor licensing for landscaping.
-However, commercial pesticide application requires a Commercial Pesticide Applicator License from the Texas Department of Agriculture with category-specific exams and 5-year renewals.
+Texas does not require state licensing for general landscaping.
+However, pesticide application requires a Commercial Pesticide Applicator License from Texas Department of Agriculture, and irrigation work may require TCEQ backflow prevention certification.

-What permits are needed for landscaping work in Corpus Christi?
+What permits do I need for landscaping projects in Corpus Christi?

-Permits required for irrigation system connections to city water supply, tree removal in protected areas, and major grading work.
-Contact Corpus Christi Development Services Department for specific project requirements.
+Permits are required for irrigation systems connecting to city water, tree removal in right-of-way, and major grading.
+Contact Corpus Christi Development Services Department.
+Retaining walls over 4 feet require building permits.

-When is peak landscaping season in Corpus Christi?
+When is peak season for landscaping work in Corpus Christi?

-What insurance is required for landscaping contractors in Texas?
+What insurance do landscaping contractors need in Texas?

 Landscaping contractors in Corpus Christi